Coronavirus supplies donated by Alibaba's Ma arrive in Africa

 Health Minister Lia Tadesse said testing for the virus was one of the most important tools for controlling the outbreak.

 For several days, governments across the continent have been imposing tough measures to restrict travel and close public spaces.
-The World Health Organization is planning to help countries set up pop-up hospitals that could be equipped with oxygen and ventilators.
+The World Health Organisation is planning to help countries set up pop-up hospitals that could be equipped with oxygen and ventilators.

-Part of Africa’s battle to stop the virus from taking hold could be fought in the churches when many of its more than 600 million Christians go to pray - some of whom were reluctant on Sunday to give up their communal worship.
+Part of Africa’s battle to stop the virus from taking hold could be fought in the churches when many of its more than 600 million Christians go to pray.

 Kenya, which has 15 confirmed cases, on Sunday banned all religious and social gatherings, limited the number of mourners at funerals to 15, and ordered all nightclubs and bars to close indefinitely.